n451m-dev/Javascript-Nodejs/README.md

 # JavaScript
-Intermediate Algorithm Scripting on freecodecamp.org,
+Solution of Intermediate Algorithm Scripting on freecodecamp.org,